2adapt/template-general/README.md

 Otherwise we end up with a `package.json` in the workspace root, which we don't want.

-### 2.2 - Add some workspace package as a dependency to antoher workspace package
+### 2.2 - Using an existing local workspace package as a dependency

 A package in the workspace can also be used as a dependency: